kaitmore/sonify/README.md

 {number} **options.octaves** _default: 3_ - Number of octaves that the song should span

 {number} **options.baseOctave** _default: 6_ - Base octave

+{number} **options.glissando** _default: false_ - Glide from one pitch to another.
+With this option enabled you can clearly hear the shape of the data.

+{number} **options.staticRhythm** _default: false_ - Disregard timestamps and give each data point an equal note length by dividing the provided songLength by the number of data points.

 ### Sonify.prototype.play()